Skip to main content

 • This defaults to WSL 2, but if you have an older WSL 1 install, find it with wsl --list -v and change it with wsl --set-version DISTRO-NAME 2 as well as wsl --set-default-version 2.

-• Increase the disk space available to WSL from 1TB to 3TB.
+• If this was installed before setting a defaultVhdSize, increase the disk space available to WSL from 1TB to 2TB.

 • Create a scheduled task in Task Scheduler to keep Ubuntu/Debian in WSL updated.